-CONSULTANTS . . .
-In approving this Official Statement, the District has relied upon the following consultants in addition to the Financial Advisor.
+EXPERTS . . .
+In approving this Official Statement, the District has relied upon the following experts in addition to the Financial Advisor.

-The Engineer: The information contained in the Official Statement relating to engineering matters and to the description of the System and, in particular, that information included in the sections entitled "THE DISTRICT" and "THE SYSTEM," has been provided by the Engineer, and has been included in reliance upon the authority of said firm in the field of civil engineering.
+The Engineer: The information contained in the Official Statement relating to engineering matters and to the description of the System and, in particular, that information included in the sections entitled "THE DISTRICT" and "THE SYSTEM," has been provided by Musser Engineering Associates, Inc., and has been included in reliance upon the authority of said firm as experts in the field of civil engineering.